-A direct APTR applicant may serve as a fiscal sponsor and may sponsor more than one applicant, as the sponsored requests do not count towards the 3-request limit or \$5000 maximum.
+A direct APTR applicant may serve as a fiscal sponsor and may sponsor more than one applicant, as the sponsored requests do not count towards the project request limit or \$2,500 maximum.
 There is no match required.
 Direct NYSCA applicants, however, may not serve as a fiscal sponsor for APTR applications.